MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-teams-chat.md

 ## Connect or disconnect an existing chat from a record

 You can connect a chat to a single record or multiple records.
-For example, if you had a chat about a case that turned into a work order, you could also connect the chat to the work order.
-If you decided later that you didn't want the chat to be connected to the case, you could disconnect it if your administrator has given you the proper rights.
+For example, if you have a chat about a case that turns into a work order, you can also connect the chat to the work order.
+If you decide later that you don't want the chat to be connected to the case, you could disconnect it if you administrator grants you permission to do so.

 - To connect a chat to a record, select ellipses next to the chat, and then select **Connect to this case**.